influxdata/docs-v2/content/influxdb/cloud/write-data/no-code/native-subscriptions.md

 #### Define parsing rules

 {{% note %}}
 JSON parsing is faster and more efficient than string parsing.
 We recommend using JSON parsing when your MQTT messages are in JSON format.
+For examples, see [JSON parsing examples](/influxdb/cloud/reference/json-parsing/).
 {{% /note %}}

 - Under **Define Data Parsing Rules**, select one of the following MQTT data formats: